profile

 All the bullying I had to suffer every single week, month, and year of my school.

-Other kids would pick on me as if there was something obviously weird about me that made me bully-worthy.
+Other kids would pick on me as if there was something obviously "weird" about me that made me bully-worthy.

 The irony is that my worst bully of all time in elementary and middle school shared my name—Waqas—and I started hating my OWN name.